megamoron/microriff/README.md

 You can refer to children of a container chunk using `__getitem__`.
 You can either use integer offsets or chunk names (as bytes).
 You can also the alternative name for children that are themselves containers.

 ### Writing to a file (or memory)
 Each chunk object provides the methods `writefile` and `writemem` to write the subtree rooted at this chunk to a binary file or memoryview of `unsigned char` (format 'B').

-You might need to pass the correct padding value.
-To find out what padding value your RIFF file uses, run `microriff.py` as a script with the RIFF file as argument.
-(Not all RIFF files contain padding.
-If there is no mention of any padding, your RIFF file does not contain any.)
+For compatibility with external libraries, you might need to pass the correct padding value.

 ## Examples